 - All materials for recycling collection must be placed inside blue boxes issued by the Town (exception for cardboard boxes below)

-- Do not place any recycling products in plastic bags
+- Do not place any recycling materials in plastic bags

 - Ensure your garbage, blue boxes and green bins are visible to the collector (e.g. not blocked by parked cars and/or snow banks)

-Recycle blue bins are not to exceed 83 Litres (22 gallons) and the contents must not exceed 22 kg (50 lbs).
+Blue boxes are not to exceed 83 Litres (22 gallons) and the contents must not exceed 22 kg (50 lbs) in weight.

-Additional recycling blue bins can be purchased from the
+Additional blue boxes can be purchased from the

 Ray Twinney Recreation Complex and the